 Travel hacking is pretty much the best way to drastically reduce your travel expenses and is something that I’ve touted to all who love to travel and will listen.
 Travel hacking is how I manage to save thousands and get free flights all over the world, and it is also the key to getting free hotel nights and saving thousands more.

 Accumulating hotel points through travel hacking is a no-brainer if you have any upcoming travels… And want to save some money!
 This is the fundamental strategy of getting a totally free vacation, especially coupled with airline miles and travel hacking.

-The quickest way to 100% free hotel nights is by applying for credit cards which offer big sign up bonuses that can be redeemed for hotel nights (see my travel hacking 101 article), and you will then need to use some of these credit card minimum spend tricks in order to qualify for the points.
+The quickest way to 100% free hotel nights is by applying for the best travel credit cards which offer big sign up bonuses that can be redeemed for hotel nights (see my travel hacking 101 article), and you will then need to use some of these credit card minimum spend tricks in order to qualify for the points.

 Then you simply use the points to book your free nights.